ManishPrajapat001/voting-app/README.md

 ## User Authentication:
     /signup: POST - Create a new user account.
-    /login: POST - Log in to an existing account. [ aadhar card number + password ]
+    /login: POST - Log in to an existing account.

 ## Voting:
     /candidates: GET - Get the list of candidates.